alexcpn/alexcpn.github.io/html/NN/ml/2_perceptron_training.md

 The fact that Perceptron could not be trained for XOR or XNOR; which was demonstrated in 1969, by by Marvin Minsky and Seymour Papert led to the first *AI winter*, as much of the hype generated intially by Frank Rosenblatt's discovery became a disillusionment.

-Next up we wil see a Modern Neural Network

  ![linearseperable]

 Next: [Gradient Descent and Optimization](3_gradient_descent.md)